Naruto: Clash of Ninja: Naruto: Clash of Ninja Revolution 2

 Naruto: Clash of Ninja Revolution 2 is the fourth North American installment of the Clash of Ninja series and the second installment in the Revolution series.
 It was released in the US on October 21, 2008, and in Europe on February 13, 2009 and has 35 characters.
-The game features an original storyline that was never shown in the anime or manga, set after Sasuke Uchiha betrays the Hidden Leaf Village in search of power.
+The game features an original storyline that was never shown in the anime or manga, set after Sasuke Retrieval arc.
 In addition, the game introduces new gameplay modes, such as a new Mission Mode with 300 missions, with its gameplay as ten missions for each character; and bring back other modes, such as Oboro mode, now renamed Kumite Mode, among other minor tweaks.
 All control schemes from the original are available, and the game features a reworked team battle mode, although online play was ruled out in favor of balancing out the characters and perfecting the game's story mode.
 The game introduces for the North American audience the hand seal mechanism from Naruto Shippūden: Gekitō Ninja Taisen!
 EX 2, which characters can use to gain chakra or boost their attack power temporarily.
 It was nominated for Best Fighting Game on the Wii by IGN in its 2008 video game awards.